saleyn/erlexec/README.md

 $ git clone git@github.com:saleyn/erlexec.git
 $ make

-# NOTE: for enabling optimized build of exec-port, do the following instead:
+# NOTE: for enabling an optimized build of exec-port, do the following instead:
 $ OPTIMIZE=true make
 ```

 ## LICENSE ##
-The program is distributed under BSD license.
+The program is distributed under the BSD license.
 Copyright (c) 2003 Serge Aleynikov <saleyn at gmail dot com>